Rate Rises in April 2022 – Numbers to Know

 Statutory Maternity Pay

 Statutory family-related pay including maternity, paternity, adoption, parental bereavement, and shared parental pay are calculated, at various stages, by reference to the ‘Prescribed Rate’.
-This rate is set by the government each year and takes effect from the first Sunday in April which, this year, will be 4 April 2021.
-After the first six weeks of maternity or adoption leave at 90% weekly earnings, the employee’s entitlement becomes capped at the Prescribed Rate for the remaining 33 weeks of statutory pay entitlement.
+This rate is set by the government each year and takes effect from the first Sunday in April which, this year, was 3 April 2022.
+After the first six weeks of maternity or adoption leave at 90% of average weekly earnings, the employee’s entitlement becomes capped at the Prescribed Rate for the remaining 33 weeks of statutory pay entitlement.
 The Prescribed Rate cap also applies to paternity pay, parental bereavement pay, and any shared parental pay.
-The rate for 2020/21 was £151.20, which increases to £151.97 for 2021/22.
+The rate for 2021/22 was £151.97, which has just increased to £156.66 for 2022/23.

 Statutory Sick Pay

 Entitlement to statutory sick pay (SSP) is triggered from the fourth day of incapacity onwards and lasts up to 28 weeks.
-The last twelve months have seen a special exception introduced for those suffering from COVID-19, for whom SSP entitlement takes effect from the first day of sickness.
-The SSP rate for 2020/21 was £95.85 which is increased to £96.35 from 6 April 2021.
+The last couple of years have seen a special exception introduced for those suffering from COVID-19, for whom SSP entitlement takes effect from the first day of sickness.
+The SSP rate for 2021/22 was £96.35 which is increased to £99.35 from 6 April 2022.